Netflix/probnik/README.md

 Demo
 ============================
-This repo includes a simple demo application, showing one of the ways to integrate with Probnic and analyze the results.
+This repo includes a simple demo application, showing one of the ways to integrate with Probnik and analyze the results.

 ## Prerequisites
 Make sure that `npm` and `Node` are installed.
-Probnic and demo target ES5, so should be supported on all modern browsers.
+Probnik and demo target ES5, so should be supported on all modern browsers.

 ## Installation